Roots and Radishes

 • Egg - Acts as the binder for the meatballs.

 • Almond flour - When not using breadcrumbs, almond flour helps us bind these meatballs together.
+If you're looking for a breadcrumb meatball, definitely check out my herby baked chicken meatballs!

 Please see the recipe card for full ingredients list and quantities.